Description

 Competing Products

-When comparing this juicer to other masticating juicers on the market, a few options stand out.
-The Kuvings Whole Slow Juicer, for instance, offers a wider feeding chute, which eliminates the need for as much pre-cutting.
-However, it’s often bulkier and louder than the Omega J8006.
+Against other masticating juicers on the market, a few options stand out.
+The Kuvings Whole Slow Juicer offers a wider feeding chute, which cuts down on pre-cutting, but it is generally bulkier and louder than the Omega J8006.
+Within Omega’s own range, the Omega JC2022 masticating juicer covers similar ground with a different housing and price.

 Bang for the Buck